 The topic of “who is a good Australian web host” is something that often comes up at various tech events.
 At a recent Meetup, I was lucky enough to be talking to a few folks involved in the local web hosting and web development industries.
 I asked them as a group, who they’d recommend and thought it would make a useful topic for a blog post.

-Originally published in 2013: I’ve updated the list to include a few more hosts I’ve been working with that warrant being added.
+Originally published in 2013 (last update April 2019): I’ve updated the list to include a few more hosts I’ve been working with that warrant being added.
 I’ve also added some information about VPS and shared hosting.

 As with most things, if you ask enough people, you will come across someone that hasn’t had the best experience with any given provider so your mileage may (probably will) vary.
 Do your own research, but hopefully the list below provides a handy starting point.
 They also cover a wide range of budgets, with hosting – you really do get what you pay for.

 Hosting services range from the simple provision of “web space” where you’re mostly on your own, through to managed services where you have an experienced team managing and actively supporting your websites.
 These recommendations come from knowing or knowing of the people managing the systems, and the client facing support they offer.
 The more reputable companies can generally attract the best local talent.

 Even though my company offers hosting, I always encourage people to shop around for the best fit.
 A few of the companies I’ve used and recommend are – in no particular order:

 - Anchor (http://www.anchor.com.au/)

 - Hostworks (https://www.hostworks.com.au/)

 I use a few of these providers myself and I know there are others that are also good, but the companies above were the ones that were mentioned in the group discussion.
 One of the deciding factors I use when choosing or recommending a web host is support.
 The scope of support and what that includes also varies, so it’s good to go by word of mouth rather than whoever is ranking in the search engines or advertising aggressively.